smackers/democratizing-software-verification-workshop-2022/index.md

 ## Registration

-Please register for the workshop through the CAV registration [page](http://i-cav.org/2022/registration).
+Please register for the workshop through the FLoC registration [page](https://www.floc2022.org/registration).

 ## Organization

-This workshop will be held in August 2022, and colocated with the [34th International Conference on Computer-Aided Verification (CAV)][CAV].
+This workshop will be held on August 11–12, 2022, and colocated with the [34th International Conference on Computer-Aided Verification (CAV)][CAV].
 The workshop is chaired by developers of [SMACK] and [SeaHorn]:

 * Michael Emmi, The Technion, Haifa, Israel
 * Arie Gurfinkel, University of Waterloo